GonzaloHirsch/alexa-skill-movie-integrations/README.md

     1. Within the **Build** tab, go to **CUSTOM > Endpoint**.
     2. Find the text that reads `Your Skill ID` and copy the value.
 It should look something like this `amzn1.ask.skill.ID_HERE`.
     3. Keep this value handy for Terraform, but don't share it.

+### Skill Testing

+You can test your skill using the Alexa Simulator.
+You can find it within the **Test** tab in the Alexa Developer Console.
+If it seems disabled, use the dropdown to set testing for development.

 ## Workflows